Notre Dame-Bishop Gibbons High School

 Notre Dame-Bishop Gibbons High School is a private, Roman Catholic middle and high school in Schenectady, New York.
 It is located within the Roman Catholic Diocese of Albany.
 Enrollment for the 2021–2022 school year was 201 students.
 The 2021-2022 tuition was $7,583 (grade 6), $8,058 (7-8), and $8,658 (9-12).

 Background

 Bishop Gibbons High School was established in 1958 as an all-boys school.
 Bishop Gibbons was founded by the Irish Christian brothers.
 Notre Dame High School was established in 1960 as an all-girls high school.
 Bishop Gibbons and Notre Dame merged in 1975.
 Grades 7 and 8 were added in 1989 and Grade 6 was added in 1996.
-They won the Class B NYSPHSAA State Men's Cross Country Championship in 2012, their first state championship in school history.
-The school principal is Patrick Moran.
+They won the Class B NYSPHSAA State Men's Cross Country Championship in 2012.
+The first state championship in school history was in 1986 when the Girls' basketball team won the Class A NYSPHSAA tournament.
+The school principal is James Mahoney.

 Notable alumni

 Jim Tedisco and Antonio Delgado both attended Bishop Gibbons.